Levridge-Tory/LevridgeIntegrationDocs/docs/CE-configuration.md

 Ensure an Application User has been created with admin security roles assigned.

-If integrating records from CRM to AX, you will need to create steps on the service endpoint using the Plugin Registration tool.
+If integrating records from CE to AX, you will need to create steps on the service endpoint using the Plugin Registration tool.